nlern/angular/README.md

-# angular
+# Angular Load Config on App Initialize
-Angular related codes
+Angular sample app with codes to load config from json on initialization